There are 3 categories of digital radio multiplex transmitter licences:

 Community

 Designated community radio broadcasting licensees can access up to 2/9 of the digital radio multiplex transmitter capacity.
-This equates to 256 kbit/s and about 4 FM-quality services.
+This equates to 256 kbit/s or about 4 FM-quality services.

-- those with services planned in a commercial radio licence area
+- those with services planned in a licence area that is the same as a commercial radio licence area

-- those whose licence area we deem (or the Broadcasting Services Act 1992 deems) to be same as a commercial radio licence area for digital radio
+- those whose licence area we deem (or the Broadcasting Services Act 1992 deems) to be the same as a commercial radio licence area for digital radio.

-Learn about the special conditions with community digital radio.
+Learn about the arrangements for community digital radio.

 Foundation licence